PipedreamHQ/pipedream/docs/docs/api/rest/README.md

 ---

-You can configure a source, or a workflow, to receive events from any number of other workflows or sources.
+You can configure a source or workflow to receive events from any number of other workflows or sources.
 For example, if you want a single workflow to run on 10 different RSS sources, you can configure the workflow to _listen_ for events from those 10 sources.

-**Currently, this feature is enabled only on the API.
-The Pipedream UI will not display the sources configured as listeners using this API**.

 ---